-In person (preferred) audition:
+In person audition

-- Sightreading exercises
+- Rhythm exercises

 - A brief interview

-- EXPERIENCED SINGERS - Record 2 solo selections that demonstrate your vocal ability.
+- Record 2 solo selections that demonstrate your vocal ability.
 These solos may be of any style (classical, musical theatre, pop, contemporary Christian), but if you have studied classical art song literature please include at least one of these.